MicrosoftDocs/microsoft-365-docs/microsoft-365/managed-desktop/get-ready/readiness-assessment-fix.md

 **Advisory**

 You have at least one certificate connector and no errors are reported.
-However, you might need to create a profile to re-use the connector for Microsoft Managed Desktop devices.
+However, you might need to create a profile to reuse the connector for Microsoft Managed Desktop devices.
 For more information, see [Prepare certificates and network profiles for Microsoft Managed Desktop](certs-wifi-lan.md).

 ### Conditional access policies